 One Tree Planted Projects Site

-To complement our donor portal with One Tree Planted, SymGEO is pleased to announce a new project impact site experience that tracks the progress and positive environmental benefits of One Tree Planted projects to date and features a data-driven dashboard using ArcGIS Dashboards.
+To complement our donor portal with One Tree Planted, SymGEO is pleased to announce a new project impact site experience that tracks the progress and positive environmental benefits of One Tree Planted nonprofit projects to date and features a data-driven dashboard using ArcGIS Dashboards.
 The dashboard has all current project metrics and locations that can be filtered by project type, status, location, or impact.

 The site also features: